BlackBlazent/BlackMiscellen/README.md

 *(Add relevant images or descriptions here)*

 ## 📥 Download
-Download **BlackMusic** only from the source provided below.
+Download **BlackMiscellen** only from the source provided below.
 For your safety, avoid downloading from unreliable websites.

 Available on:
 ---